w3f/polkadot-wiki/docs/build-integration.md

-That said, the easiest path to integration is almost always to use [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar) to interact with your node and [TxWrapper](https://github.com/paritytech/txwrapper) to construct and sign transactions.
+That said, the easiest path to integration is almost always to use [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar) to interact with your node and [TxWrapper Core](https://github.com/paritytech/txwrapper-core/) to construct and sign transactions.
 Parity and Web3 Foundation will be able to provide the best support if you use these tools.

 If your team would like support, join some of our [community channels](community) or contact